blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/Tristimulus.md

 $R=\int_{\lambda}S(\lambda)\bar{r}(\lambda)d\lambda$, where normally $\lambda\in [380, 780]$

-Generally the radiometric value used in the SPD is [[radiometry|spectral radiance]] for emitting sources, but for reflected light it can be [[reflectance]] or (transmittance) multiplied by the SPD of the illuminant.
+Generally the radiometric value used in the SPD is [[radiometry|spectral radiance]] for emitting sources, but for reflected light it can be SPD of [[reflectance]] or (transmittance) multiplied by the SPD of the illuminant factor.